Med Mal for Nurses: When Can You Sue for Nursing Malpractice?

 Economic losses include hard costs like past and future medical expenses and lost income.
 Non-economic losses account for all the ways your injuries or your child's injuries have reduced your quality of life.
 Examples of these losses include pain, suffering and disability.

 The lawyer must identify the party liable for the nurse’s conduct.
-Nurses are usually employed by a hospital, clinic or nursing service.
+Nurses are usually employed by a hospital, clinic, nursing home, or service.
 These businesses are responsible for the negligence of their nurses that happens in the course of their job duties.
 This doctrine, called respondeat superior, allows you to sue the business instead of—or in addition to—the nurse.

 This option may be critical because the business often has medical malpractice insurance.
 If you win your claim for a tort in nursing, the insurer will pay your losses.